 • Caribbean Cultures

-Dr McCusker is Subject Lead for French, and teaches French language and modern French and francophone culture.
-She specialises in postcolonial writing in French.
+Dr Moran is Subject Lead for French, and teaches French language and modern French and francophone culture.
+She specialises in nineteenth-century art and literature.

 hours (typically comprising one core language module, 4 hours, and 2 optional modules, 6 hours)